 - Ensure access is readily available to all areas, including sources, storage facilities, pump stations, and treatment plants.

-- Have emergency response plan readily available.
+- Have an emergency response plan readily available.